 Go through gate keeping well to the right of stone brick cow shed, and continue up field to waymarked wooden stile next to metal gate.
 Go over stile and continue ahead with hedge left to go through a five bar gate continuing with hedge left.
 Where the hedge curves to the right, take waymarked gap L (partially hidden) through hedge into next field heading towards corner of wood just to the right of two brick/stone barns, then continue along path with wood right.
 Maintain line ahead into field keeping hedge right and soon after hedge curves left take waymarked gap ( hidden ) right continuing same line ahead with hedge and wire fence right.
 Go past farm buildings on left to take stile to road.
 Turn right on road into village of Culworth.

 Thirty yards before T-junction look out for bridleway sign pointing left.
 Take bridleway now (or you may wish to visit the village or Red Lion pub to return to this point later) to go past Barn Hill and Orchard House.
 Continue ahead where bridleway narrows to become a rough track.
 Go ahead past two metal gates keeping stone wall to your right.
 Descend gently with hedge right to go under metal railway bridge then through gates and over stream to a gently rising path in the next field keeping trees right.
 Stay ahead through field corner gap maintaining same line with hedge and trees right.
-The footpath ahead emerges from a small gap in corner of field to reveal a beautiful view ahead where we continue our downward path to field edge.
-At field edge go left for some 40 paces to find a hedge gap.
-Go through gap and turn immediately right to continue down track with hedge right to find the field post with multiple way markers which you passed at point C. Here the MILLENNIUM WAY crosses our return route, although the crossroads at C and H is somewhat staggered.
-On reaching this way post with the multiple waymarks turn left going gently uphill with hedge right.
+The footpath ahead emerges from a small gap in corner of field to reveal a beautiful view ahead where we continue our downward path in a staright line to a mid hedge gap in the hedge at the far side of the field, then go through the gap. ( If you are walking the the Thorpe Mandeville / Culworth loop turn left and follow the route instructions from Point C ) For walkers returning to Chipping Warden go through gap and turn immediately right and you are now back on the Millennium Way.
+Continue down track with hedge right to find the field post with multiple way markers which you passed at Point C. On reaching this way post with the multiple waymarks turn left going gently uphill with hedge right.

 Keep to right edge of field, walking gently uphill, with hedge right eventually descending to find waymarker at field corner, then cross stream through narrow gap into next field.
 Follow waymarker across next field towards trees.
 Continue on a rising path with hedge and wood left.
 When you reach farm buildings turn right to pass in front of farm and continue downhill on paved track eventually passing small pond on left.
 Follow track until sharp bend right at a Y junction with triangular shaped rock on left.
 At this point leave track and maintain line straight ahead across field aiming for L edge of wood ahead.
 (This footpath is often not well demarcated).
 When you reach left edge of would continue on same line to cross corner of field towards plastic fenced gallop ahead.
 Go across plastic fenced gallop (watch out for racehorses) into next field to maintain same line.
 On reaching the corner wooden gate go ½ left diagonally across corner of field to exit by gap just to the left of large green metal gate to lane.
 Cross over lane then go right to walk past three triangular stones and a posting box on the left, set in a brick structure.
 Continue down the surfaced track heading towards church then passing a large mansion (Edgcote House).
 Immediately past the house take track L to pass through green metal kissing gate.
 Continue down track between beech hedges passing through gateway, and continuing gently downhill.
 Cross bridge over the River Cherwell and stay on rising track.
 (Keep an eye out on your R for a silver plaque mounted on a concrete plinth which marks the site where a Wellington Bomber which crashed in 1945) Stay on cinder path gently uphill.
 Keep ahead on track through woodland then exit through metal gate next to lodge (dated 1846) on the left.
 Here you will see an information board, which is of interest.
 Stay ahead with cottages on L to enter the village of Chipping Warden., passing the ancient church of St Peter and St Paul.
 Continue with stone wall on right then turn right down Culworth Road which brings you back to The Griffin for some well earned refreshment.